-"Let me make one thing clear SPARTAN!" he spat.
+"Let me make one thing clear!" he spat.
 "I'M in command on this ship now.
 And you will refer to me as sir!
 Understood?
 You are a Spartan who is to follow orders TO THE LETTER.
 Now do so and get off this bridge."
 He said coldly.

 William finally saluted and started walking.

-"Sarah I want a best estimate on how to split the fleet!
+"Sarah, I want an estimate on how to split the fleet!
 Navigation!
 Keep us out from being sucked in until we're ready to proceed.
-We're proceeding earlier than planned" said Del Rio still livid as William continued down the hallway.
+We're proceeding earlier than planned." said Del Rio, still livid as William continued down the hallway.

 The various crew and personal on the ship parted as he walked.
-He strode by a pack of grunts staring in a mixture of awe and terror at the figure.
+He strode by a trio of grunts staring in a mixture of awe and terror at the figure.

 That was one thing William had enjoyed when being on this ship.
 The Dauntless had been specifically requested by Admiral Tchkova to be able to include living quarters and accommodations of the various races of the Allied Species.
 He had long since respected the species of the late Covenant Empire for their unique talents as well as their devotion to a cause, a fact that hadn't pleased everyone he had met; Admiral Del Rio being one of the top five on that list.

-Will in his frustration found himself subconsciously heading to the armory to access the firing range for practice.
+Will in his frustration found himself subconsciously heading to the armory to access the firing range for practice instead of the gym.

-The door opened and he was greeted with nobody inside.
+The door opened and he was greeted by nobody inside.
 Perfect.
 Nobody needed to see this Spartan vent a little anger.